Distressed cruise passengers are in tears, with their ship broken down and drifting off Victorian coast.

 "The ship has full power and all on board services are fully operational," she said.

-"All guest amenities remain open and available and the weather conditions are favourable.
+"All guest amenities remain open and available.
+The weather conditions are favourable.

-"The ship is in no danger whatsoever and the comfort and safety of our guests and crew are unaffected by this situation."
+"The ship is in no danger whatsoever.
+The comfort and safety of our guests and crew are unaffected by this situation."

 The spokeswoman said authorities had been notified and arrangements have been made to tow the ship to shore for repair.